TudorTacal/CV/README.md

 ## Interests

 Health and wellbeing have high priority in my life.
 I do fitness, biking, skiing, swimming, running and never refuse an adventure.
-Proclaimed **table tennis guru** at Makers Academy :)
+Was proclaimed **table tennis guru** at Makers Academy :)
-I like to read about personal development, philosophy, spirituality and try to meditate at least a couple of times per week.
+I like to **read** about personal development, philosophy, spirituality and try to meditate at least a couple of times per week.
-Startups, businesses and financial freedom strategies are always a preferred conversation topic.
+**Startups**, businesses and financial freedom strategies are always a preferred conversation topic.
 Moving forward I am excited at the prospect of becoming a parent.